- work +44 (0)1224 273759

 (iii) Medical humanities.

-She is currently researching and writing a biography of Robert Areskine of Alva (in Clackmanackshire, Scotland) (1677-1718), who studied medicine in Edinburgh, Paris and Utrecht, and later became chief physician and councillor to Peter the Great of Russia.
-She is also working on a monograph entitled Migration, War and the Making of Medical Knowledge in Northern Europe, 1648-1815, which is envisaged as a contribution to both the history of medicine and Enlightenment studies.
+She is currently researching and writing a biography of Robert Areskine of Alva (1677-1718), who studied medicine in Edinburgh, Paris and Utrecht, and later became chief physician and councillor to Peter the Great of Russia.
+Areskine’s life opens a window onto the radically transforming world of Petrine Russia, and provides a way of reappraising the history and historiography of Enlightenment in Northern Europe.

-Recent articles and book chapters related to this work examine the international influence of Scottish medical ideas upon literary practice, and the development of medico-literary genres.
+She has published a series of journal articles and book chapters on the physician or surgeon as writer.
 She contributed a chapter on 'Benjamin Rush, Edinburgh Medicine and the Rise of Physician Autobiography' to a volume on Scottish Medicine and Literary Culture, 1726-1832, edited by Megan Coyer and David E. Shuttleton (Rodopi, 2014), and a chapter on 'Tobias Smollett, Travel Writing and Medical Botany' to a volume on The Scottish Enlightenment and Literary Culture, edited by Ralph McLean, Ronnie Young and Kenneth Simpson (Rowman and Littlefield, 2016).
 A chapter on 'Writer-Physicians' appeared in The Oxford Handbook of British Romanticism, edited by David Duff (Oxford University Press, 2018).
 An article on 'Collectors of Natural Knowledge: The Edinburgh Medical Society and the Associational Culture of Scotland and the North Atlantic World in the Eighteenth Century' was published in the Journal of the Royal College of Physicians of Edinburgh (2018).

-She is a collaborator in the Romantic National Song Network, led by Professor Kirsteen McCue, University of Glasgow, and funded by the Royal Society of Edinburgh (2017-18).
+She is a member of the Romantic National Song Network, led by Professor Kirsteen McCue, University of Glasgow, and funded by the Royal Society of Edinburgh (2017-19).

 2003-13: Her research on literature and music in the Atlantic world was supported by grants from the Carnegie Trust for the Universities of Scotland (2003, 2009, 2012, and 2013) and the British Academy (2004-6).